wrfrohlich/BITalino_Server/README.md

 * Install Python 3: `sudo apt-get install -y python3 python3-pip`

 * Install Docker Compose: `sudo pip3 install docker-compose`

-!!!
-Raspberry Pi uses the ARM architecture, so won't be compatible with all containers.
-Images will need to be built from an ARM base image !!!

 #### 2.2 - Using the Bluetooth and Acquisition: